 Why Are Cockroaches an Indoor Air Problem?

 Cockroaches, those unpleasant and unsightly pests, are not just a problem to look at.
-They also produce substances, or allergens, that aggravate asthma and cause allergic reactions in people who are sensitive to those substances.
+They can also make asthma worse and cause allergic reactions in people who are sensitive.
 The allergens produced by cockroaches are likely concentrated in their fecal matter and in fragments of their body parts.
-These tiny particles can become airborne and contaminate the air in your home.1
+These tiny particles can become airborne and contaminate the air in your home.

 How Do Cockroaches Affect Health?

-Cockroach allergens behave like dust mite allergens and stick to heavier particles that quickly settle.
+Cockroach allergens act like dust mite allergens and quickly settle.
 These allergens do not remain airborne for long.
 Activities like vacuuming may stir up allergens that have settled in dust or fabrics.
-The most common way to inhale cockroach allergen is to breathe in dust or allergens that have collected in pillows, bedding or other dust-trapping fabrics.1
+The most common way to inhale cockroach allergen is to breathe in dust that has collected in pillows, bedding or other dust-trapping fabrics.

 Who Is Exposed to Cockroach Allergens?

 Cockroaches don't need to be present for there to be cockroach allergen in your home.
-One in five homes with no history of cockroach infestation has a significant level of allergen in dust and fabrics.1
+One in five homes with no history of cockroach infestation has a significant level of cockroach allergen in dust and fabrics.

-Allergen concentrations are generally highest in kitchen areas where there is plenty of food and water to support cockroach infestations.
+Allergen concentrations are generally highest in kitchen areas where there is plenty of food and water for cockroaches to eat.
 However, bedroom allergen concentrations may be more relevant.
-People spend significant time in close contact with their pillow, where they can inhale the allergens that have settled into bedding.1
+People spend more time in close contact with their pillow, where they can inhale the allergens that have settled into bedding.

-Socioeconomically disadvantaged people are more likely to be exposed and allergic to cockroach allergens, whether they live in a city or rural area.3
+People with limited resources are more likely to be exposed and allergic to cockroach allergens, whether they live in a city or rural area.

 How Can Cockroach Allergens Be Eliminated?

-Cockroach allergens spread widely throughout homes, schools and other public places.
-Simple precautions can protect individuals who are particularly sensitive to cockroach allergens.4
+Cockroach allergens spread easily throughout homes, schools and other public places.
+Simple steps can protect individuals who are particularly sensitive to cockroach allergens.

 - Keep your home clean.
 Keep food scraps off the floor.
 Be sure to clean under large kitchen furniture (including the stove and refrigerator) where food might get trapped.